Code-Institute-Submissions/MP2-Merits-kitchen-/README.md

 ### Features left to implement

-- I would like to change How it works modal to About section as as seperate page and add a sidebar with the latest news from Merit's kitchen.
-Like special offer, working hour changes or simply a place where Merit can interact with her customers.
+- I would like to change How it works modal to About section as a separate page and add a sidebar with the latest news from Merit's kitchen.
+Like special offers, working hour changes or simply a place where Merit can interact with her customers.
 Doing that I will fix the bug with How it works modal for medium and small sizes.
 - In the Footer section I would like to implement an option to receive customer email addresses, when they enter their email addresses and press subscribe for newsletters.
 - I would like to link social media links to real Merit's kitchen profile.
 As the business is not real for now, links open general social media pages.
 - In the Order from menu section I would like to implement an option to add discount code before the customer proceeds with payment.
 In case there is a special offer, customers use the code.